|

 north of downtown grew into a Polish enclave between 1910 and 1920 when large

-Brothers plant.
-Today, Hamtramck includes many different ethnic groups, but it has
+includes many different ethnic groups, but it has maintained its Polish

-maintained its Polish identity as can be found in the shops, restaurants, and
+identity as can be found in the shops, restaurants, and bakeries in the

-taking care of your appetite with a pierogi and a paczki (pronounced
+your appetite with a pierogi and a paczki (pronounced "poonch-key"

-"poonch-key" -- ask any local, they'll fill you in!!), Hamtramck is a great place to catch a wide variety of live
+-- ask any local, they'll fill you in!!), Hamtramck is a great place to catch a wide

 Mexicantown